Enter your keyword

 4. Myth: A doula will interfere with medical advice.

 Truth: A doula will not interfere with medical advice.
-She facilitates communication between all involved and encourages the couple to ask relevant questions so they can make informed choices.
+They facilitate communication between all involved and encourages the couple to ask relevant questions so they can make informed choices.
 Doulas do not make decisions for their clients and doulas DO NOT offer medical advice.

 5. Myth: A doula will “take over” the role of the partner.